 GCU will take whatever measures necessary to create a safe environment for all students.
-During the course of the investigation, and upon its completion, various measures may be taken by the university in order to ensure the physical, mental and emotional wellbeing of its students.
-A student may request some of these measures be taken on their behalf, even if the university does not pursue a formal investigation; however, interim measures cannot be applied retroactively from the reporting date.
-These measures include, but are not limited to:
+During the course of the investigation, and upon its completion, various supportive measures may be taken by the university in order to ensure the physical, mental and emotional wellbeing of its students.
+A student may request some of these measures be taken on their behalf, even if the university does not conduct a formal investigation; however, interim measures cannot be applied retroactively from the reporting date.
+These measures may include, but are not limited to:

-- Academic accommodations include, but are not limited to: - o Transferring to another section of a lecture or laboratory - o Rescheduling an academic assignment or test - o Accessing academic support (e.g. tutoring) - o Arranging for incompletes, a leave of absence or withdrawal from campus - o Preserving eligibility for academic, athletic or other scholarships, as well as financial aid, internships, study abroad or foreign student visas - · Providing medical and mental health services including counseling - \bullet Arranging changes in campus housing and/or dining locations - Providing assistance in finding alternative housing - $\bullet \ Assistance \ in \ arranging \ for \ alternative \ employment \ arrangements \ and/or \ changing \ work \ schedules$

-- A "no contact" directive pending the outcome of an investigation.
-Such a directive serves as notice to both parties that they must not have verbal, electronic, written or third-party communication with one another - Providing an escort to ensure that the student can move safely between school programs and activities - Transportation accommodations or parking arrangements to ensure safety and access to other services - Assistance identifying additional resources or assistance, including off-campus and community advocacy, support and services - In serious cases, an interim suspension may be considered in order to ensure overall campus safety
+- Academic accommodations include, but are not limited to: - · Transferring to another section of a lecture or laboratory - Rescheduling an academic assignment or test - Accessing academic support (e.g. tutoring) - Arranging for incompletes, a leave of absence or withdrawal from campus - Preserving eligibility for academic, athletic or other scholarships, as well as financial aid, internships, study abroad or foreign student visas - Providing medical and mental health services including counseling - Arranging changes in campus housing and/or dining locations - Providing assistance in finding alternative housing - Assistance in arranging for alternative employment arrangements and/or changing work schedules - A "no contact" directive pending the outcome of an investigation; such a directive serves as notice to both parties that they must not have verbal, electronic, written or third-party communication with one another - Upon availability, providing an escort to ensure that the student can move safely between school programs and activities - Upon availability, transportation accommodations or parking arrangements to ensure safety and access to other services - Assistance identifying additional resources or assistance, including off-campus and community advocacy, support and services - In serious cases, an interim suspension may be considered in order to ensure overall campus safety